YOU ARE HERE: zharth.net / Zharth's Music Log / Week 11 (Shocktober)

 Saturday (10/06/07): The Outlaws - Ghost Riders In The Sky [Ghost Riders, 1980]

 Comments: One part cowboy anthem, one part ghost story, one part southern rock guitar jam.
 The Outlaws are better known for the epic guitar workout Green Grass & High Tides, but their version of this classic is not to be missed.
-Bit more rockin' than Cash's version, that much is certain.
+It's a bit more rockin' than Johnny Cash's version - that much is certain.

 Sunday (10/07/07): Fleetwood Mac - Hypnotized [Mystery To Me, 1973]

-Comments: It never ceases to amaze me that Fleetwood Mac are simultaneously one of the biggest soft rock pop acts of the late 1970's (care of Buckingham, Nicks, and Rumours), and one of the most unique and obscure bands of the late 60's as well as the early to mid 70's.
-Furthermore, this obscure band actually consists of the original blues rock powerhouse led by Peter Green, and an even less recognized but still brilliant at times transitional band.
-From this Bob Welch era comes the hypnotic and eerily moody Hypnotized, just the perfect setpiece for the Halloween atmosphere.
+Comments: It never ceases to amaze me that Fleetwood Mac are simultaneously one of the biggest California pop rock acts of the late '70s (care of Lyndsey Buckingham, Stevie Nicks, and the album Rumours), and one of the greatest forgotten bands of the British Blues invasion of the late '60s (led by Peter Green).
+And that, between these two bands is an even less recognized but still interesting transitional period.
+From that Bob Welch era comes the hypnotic and eerily moody Hypnotized - a perfect set piece for our Halloween atmosphere.